ClientEarth Privacy Notice

 • Lifestyle and other demographic insight information

-• Employment history and earnings.
+• Employment history and wealth information.

 • Published Biographic information and media coverage.

-• Philanthropic interests and networks,
+• Philanthropic interests and networks

 • Previous charitable contributions and motivations